 Delta and Aeromexico continue to collaborate on seamless travel.
 The airlines announced closing over 80% of customer experience seams between them.
 The seamless journey benefits the more than 3.2 million customers that travel through the two airlines’ transborder network each year.

 They have carried out a combination of organizational changes.
 The airlines have aligned their products, policies, and services and applied technology to enhance customers’ digital experience.

-“The two airlines are dedicated to a world-class customer experience and we’ve eliminated 83% of the service differences between us, ensuring consistency in processes and services – which is key to a stress-free connection experience,” said Jeff Moomaw, Delta’s Managing Director – Alliance Experience.
+“The two airlines are dedicated to a world-class customer experience, and we’ve eliminated 83% of the service differences between us, ensuring consistency in processes and services – which is key to a stress-free connection experience,” said Jeff Moomaw, Delta’s Managing Director – Alliance Experience.
 “Our joint customers can now purchase tickets for our branded products in all our booking channels, reserve their seats, take advantage of free messaging onboard as well as see alignment on checked and hand luggage policies.”

-Integrated systems and services
+Delta and Aeromexico: Integrated systems and services

-“At Aeromexico and Delta we have a clear vision to be the number one option in the transborder market,” said Andrés Castañeda, Chief Digital and Customer Experience Officer at Aeromexico.
+“At Aeromexico and Delta, we have a clear vision to be the number one option in the transborder market,” said Andrés Castañeda, Chief Digital and Customer Experience Officer at Aeromexico.
 “With more than a thousand flights per week, it is our job to offer a seamless experience to our joint customers.
-Along with Delta, we have achieved key goals that go from aligning processes and policies, technologies and making teams work closer, so we can provide our customers with a journey tailored to their needs.
+Along with Delta, we have achieved key goals that go from aligning processes and policies, and technologies making teams work closer, so we can provide our customers with a journey tailored to their needs.
 Even though we have accomplished a lot, we want to better understand them, to keep raising the bar, and give them a more differentiated product.”

-Additional service enhancements coming in 2020
+Delta and Aeromexico Collaboration: Additional service enhancements coming in 2020

 Delta and Aeromexico launched their first codeshare in 1994 and launched their joint cooperation agreement in May 2017.